jmgoodman/imsize/README.md

 # imsize
 script for getting image size (in pixels) from command line

-useful for people running recent versions of Mac OS where for some reason the OS is VERY stingy with this information

 ## Usage:
 * open command line
 * navigate to folder containing imsize.py using `cd`